 Our bodies can get used to workouts, and we might stop seeing results after a while.
 And let’s be real, we simply get bored of doing the same thing over and over.

-So here are 20 ways you can change up your routine this year.
+So here are 20 ways you can change up your routine in 2022.

 1. Try an app or online membership

 There are so many apps that can motivate and encourage you to keep up with working out.

 Here’s a list of workout apps we recommend, including Melissa Wood Health and Cacti Wellness Collective.

 A lot of apps have free trials so that you can try it out first.
 I find that trying before buying is essential when it comes to workouts.
 I recommend trying a few options and see what works for you.
 It’s all an experiment in learning about yourself.

 2. Start tracking your process

 Depending on the kind of person you are, tracking your progress might help motivate you.
 Maybe that’s through an app, in your planner or through a fitness workbook, whatever it is, keeping track of where you began can help you see your progress.
 It’s common to feel like you’re not making progress fast enough.
 So even if you take photos along the way, that can help you feel encouraged.
 You don’t have to post them online unless you want to.
 Just save them for your own reminder of your progress – if that feels healthy to you.
 If you find yourself getting too obsessed with your progress, you might want to skip this one.

 Props are an easy way to change things up with your fitness routine.
 Before you go buy all. the. supplies, add one prop at a time.
 We tend to go overboard and buy too many things.
 If you have a gym membership, try using props there before you buy your own.
 See what you’re liking.
 Some fun props include booty and resistance bands, stability balls, and bolsters.